utybo/ZoroarkKB/_articles/aPTST.md

 If the assert did not fail but an exception happened, `pytest` will also give you full insight on which function failed.
 Of course, a malformed test file will crash the entire testing sequence immediately and you will only get an error message.
-A malformed function file (the one you will submit) will also crash the testing sequence immediately.
+If the original file you are testing has a syntax error somewhere inside of it, that will also crash the testing sequence immediately.

 A few tips: right-clicking on a test allows you to relaunch it separately, and you have a button on the left of the tests panel to relaunch only failed tests.